Board of Directors#

 Director responsibilities#

-Occasionally take on board tasks.
+Where possible, taking on board tasks.
 These are typically small and often require you to liaise with other individuals or organizations.
 However, sometimes they are larger in scope.

 Meetings and minutes#